Support Centre

 5.5.
 Public interest

-There are no specific legal bases to process personal data in order to pursue public interests.
+There are no specific legal bases to process personal data to pursue public interests.
 However, public administration can process personal data when necessary for the execution of public policies provided in laws or regulations, or based on contracts, agreements, or similar instruments (Article 7(III) of the LGPD).

 5.6.
 Legitimate interests of the data controller